vega/vega/PORTING_GUIDE.md

   }
   ```

-- A number of transforms now have different default output variable names.
-In most cases, this was done to make the values more easily serve as scenegraph item properties when using post-encoding transforms.
+- A number of transforms now have different default output field names.
+In most cases, this was done to make the values more easily serve as scenegraph item properties (for example, when using post-encoding transforms).

 - For layout transforms suchs as `"pie"`, `"stack"`, and `"bin"`, midpoint calculations (e.g., `layout_mid`) are no longer included as output.
-Instead, one can use an `"expr"` encoding to calulate a midpoint, or provide a nested `"offset"` encoding.
+Instead, one can use an `"expr"` encoding to calulate a midpoint.
+For example, to compute the midpoints after a stack transform: `"y": {"scale": "yscale", "expr": "0.5 * (datum.y0 + datum.y1)"}).

 - For the `"lookup"` transform, the `"on"`, `"onKey"` and `"keys"` parameters have been renamed `"from"`, `"key"`, and `"fields"`.